rmedina97/peering-guide/declarative-peering-guide.md

 `LOCAL_TENANT_NAMESPACE` is the tenant namespace of the local cluster;
 `RESOURCE_NAME` is an arbitrary name assigned to the resource;

-Additionally, each cluster must define a PublicKey resource **containing the public key of the remote cluster**, as shown in the template below, which includes the required labels:
+Additionally, each cluster must define a PublicKey resource **containing the public key of the remote cluster**, as shown in the template below, which **includes the required labels**:

 ```yaml
 apiVersion: networking.liqo.io/v1beta1